Wertzui123/ChangeDisplayName/README.md

 # Ideas and Questions
 You have a question or an idea?
 Then send it in my discord -> https://discord.gg/eGhZGtF and if you are german, join my minecraft server community.
 Just type !ip in this server -> https://discord.gg/Mg2eJc9

-# Licence
+# License
-This is the Licnence of ChangeDisplayName
+This is the License of ChangeDisplayName
 <br>
-<br><code>This Plugin was written by Wertzui123 and you're not allowed to modify or rewrite it!</code>
+<br><code>This Plugin was written by Wertzui123 and you're not allowed to modify, rewrite it or copy the code into you're plugin!</code>
 <br><code>To adjust it, just use the config.yml in the plugin_data/ChangeDisplayName folder.</code>
 <br><code>© 2019 Wertzui123</code>